Byzantine soldiers and warriors, Military Saints from the Agios Athanasios Church in Kastoria, fresco created between 1383 and 1384

 Heavy reliance on mercenaries.

 The Byzantine army’s heavy reliance on mercenaries became a double-edged sword.
 While mercenaries provided much-needed military expertise and manpower, their loyalty was often fickle and dependent on payment.
-This reliance strained the empire’s already depleted treasury and introduced an element of uncertainty into military operations.
-Mercenaries, drawn from various backgrounds and motivated primarily by financial gain, lacked the cohesion and shared purpose that had characterized the theme-based armies of the past.
+This dependence strained the empire’s already depleted treasury and introduced an element of uncertainty into military operations.
+Mercenaries, drawn from diverse backgrounds and motivated primarily by financial gain, lacked the cohesion and shared purpose that had characterized the theme-based armies of the past.